adamgoose/rancher-certificates/README.md

     docker run -itd -p 80:80 adamgoose/sslizer

-If you would like to persist your certificates to your host, you can mount the `/var/lib/certs` directory.
+If you would like to persist your certificates to your host, you can mount the `/var/lib/letsencrypt.sh` directory.
+This directory is also where the `domains.txt` file is located.

-    docker run -itd -p 80:80 -v /path/on/host:/var/lib/certs adamgoose/sslizer
+    docker run -itd -p 80:80 -v /path/on/host:/var/lib/letsencrypt.sh adamgoose/sslizer

-> You can also mount the /var/lib/domains.txt file if you'd like to control the list of domains from the host.

 You'll frequently need to Execute a Shell inside the container.
-You can do this from the Rancher UI, or SSH on to the host, execute `bash ps` to find the container ID (first column).
+You can do this from the Rancher UI; or SSH on to the host, execute `bash ps` to find the container ID (first column).
 Then, try this:

     docker exec -it ${CONTAINER_ID} /bin/bash